Some Indonesian students return to schools, at a distance | Health

 Some Indonesian students return to schools, at a distance

-School bells in some parts of Indonesias capital have rung again after classes closed by the coronavirus for more than a year were allowed to start reopening on Monday now that the daily count of new COVID-19 cases continues to decline.A total of 610 schools that have passed the required tests by the Jakarta Education Agency reopened their doors for the first time since the pandemic started, though with many precautions still in place.
+School bells rang in parts of Indonesias capital for the first time in more than a year on Monday as schools shut by the coronavirus were allowed to begin reopening as cases decline.A total of 610 schools that passed standards set by the Jakarta Education Agency reopened their doors, though with many precautions still in place.

 - Country: